qewer33/queitite/REFERENCE.md

 - `Fs`: Provides filysystem related functions.
 - `Tui`: A full API for creating TUIs (terminal user interfaces).
 Uses the very popular Rust TUI crate `ratatui` in the background.
 - `P5`: A full API for creative coding and basic computer graphics.
 Mimics the very popular Processing and p5.js frameworks.

+For the full stdlib API documentation, see the *API reference*.

 ## Appendix